-Kashif Baig, Cohesive Computing’s principal consultant, has had an interest in computing since my folks bought me a ZX81, in 1981, at the start of the 8-bit home computer revolution.
-From there I progressed to more advanced 8, 16 and 32 bit computers, making all manner of discoveries on the way.
-I developed a multi-tasking micro kernel when I was 15 years old, my own networking hardware and protocol at 17, a 3D renderer at 19, a NoSql database and ORM framework when in my early twenties.
-The first programming language I learnt was BASIC, and I became proficient with it by the time I was 11 years old.
-Being frustrated with a slow interpreted language on a 1 MHz 8-bit computer, I learnt 6502 assembly language, and for a short time was amazed at what I thought was a massive increase in computing power.
-During my journey through technology and time, I taught myself programming languages such as Pascal, C, and C++, and I also taught myself to design and fabricate digital circuits.
+Kashif Baig, Cohesive Computing’s principal consultant, has had an interest in computing since he learned to program a ZX81, at the start of the 8-bit home computer revolution.
+From there he progressed to more advanced 8, 16 and 32 bit computers, making all manner of discoveries on the way.
+He developed a multi-tasking micro kernel when he was 15 years old, his own networking hardware and protocol at 17, a 3D renderer at 19, a NoSql database and ORM framework when in his early twenties.
+The first programming language he learnt was BASIC, and became proficient with it by the time he was 11 years old.
+Being frustrated with a slow interpreted language on a 1 MHz 8-bit computer, he learnt 6502 assembly language, and for a short time was amazed at what he thought was a massive increase in computing power.
+During his journey through technology and time, he taught himself programming languages such as Pascal, C, and C++, and he also taught himself to design and fabricate digital circuits.

-Today, I design and lead the development of enterprise software systems for clients from a range of industry sectors.
-I have been a technology professional since 1995, with my experience covering the following areas:
+Today, he designs and leads the development of enterprise software systems for clients from a range of industry sectors.
+He has been a technology professional since 1995, with experience covering the following areas:

 - working closely with business representatives and stakeholders